Laura Baker

 In addition to their Master’s degree, Laura has completed the Manhattan Institute for Psychoanalysis program Psychoanalysis and the Sociopolitical World and has three years of individual interpersonal analytic supervision.
 They hold a certificate in Sex Therapy from the American Association of Sex Educators and Therapists and are an Equitable Care Certified Provider.
 Laura has trained with leading clinicians such as Dr. Joy DeGruy, Dr. Gabor Mate, Dr. Janina Fisher, Dr. Eduardo Duran, and Linda Graham on trauma and the impact of sociopolitical factors on mental health.

-Beyond their clinical work, Laura provides consultation and training to colleagues and organizations on best practices for working with the LGBTQIA+ community and are involved in community advocacy to improve health care for queer and trans folks.
+Beyond their clinical work, Laura provides consultation and training to colleagues and organizations on best practices for working with the 2SLGBTQIA+ community and are involved in community advocacy to improve health care for queer and trans folks.
 They co-facilitate the Gender Affirming Care Consultation Group with local experts, facilitate regular training in supporting LGBTQIA+ folks, and developed the Gender Affirming Care Certificate Program in addition to their work as a founding board member of Crown the Foundation and The Nevada Gender Clinic.

 Laura is passionate about fostering learning environments grounded in critical pedagogy for clinicians-in-training and firmly believes in creating welcoming, inclusive spaces for all clients.